DataDog/Dash-2020-UX-workshop-2-scenarios/move-fast/4-regression.md

 # Break things!

-For this workshop, we will keep things extremely simple, and introduce the smallest change to break the discount service: the discount team decided to rename `code` into `coupon`.
+For this workshop, we will keep things extremely simple, and introduce the smallest change to break the discounts service: the discount team decided to rename `code` into `coupon`.

 The change is ready as a patch we can immediately apply without editing any files.

 `git apply 0001-fire-break-stuffs.patch`{{ execute }}

 We can see the changes introduced.
-It will change the structure of the object returned from the discount service to the frontend.
+It will change the structure of the object returned from the discounts service to the frontend.

 `git diff`{{ execute }}
 To exit the diff tool, you might need to press `q` or `escape` until you see the `$` again.